Buying a car

 • Liability for loss or damage from fire or theft.

-• Expenses arising after a fire or theft claim.
+• Expenses arising after a fire or theft claim to your car.

 • Up to 21 days of car hire after a theft.